Keoni on Screaming Target

 Simply put, the Hood is the most important/best cliff on Mt.
 Charleston, and is world famous for its incredible concentration of high-quality hard routes.
 There are many reasons for the Hood's popularity including a short-peasant approach, cool summer air, beautiful alpine surroundings, and most importantly the glassy smooth white limestone that is punctuated by soaring lines of pockets.
 The quality of the routes go up with the grades, and the Hood boasts four separate limestone caves all with excellent steep routes.

 Take S.R.
 57 from I-95 all the way past the Mt.
 Charleston hotel into Kyle Canyon.
 Follow this road as it winds up the hill until you encounter a sharp left-turning bend in the road.
 Immediately before this bend, turn right off of the road onto Echo Rd. and continue uphill past the signs toward the Mary Jane Falls turn-off.
 A short distance farther ahead is the small parking area for the hood at Trail Canyon.
 If this parking area is full park at the Mary Jane Falls trailhead parking and hike up to the Trail Canyon trailhead.

-24 Total Routes
+55 Total Climbing Routes

-Browse More Classics in The Hood
+Browse More Rock Climbing Classics in The Hood

 Featured Route For The Hood

 As of Summer 2013, the parking area most climbers have used for the Hood has been permanently closed.
 Instead, please use the large new lot at the bottom of the road (about 100 yards south of the old parking area) and the new trailhead for Trail Canyon.